carpentries-incubator/geospatial-python/_episodes/11-parallel-raster-computations.md

 computations.
 Depending on the specifics of the calculations, serial calculations might actually turn out to be faster!
 Being able to profile the computational time is thus essential, and we will see how to do that in a Jupyter environment in the next section.

+The example that we consider here is the application of a median filter to a satellite image.
+[Median filtering](https://en.wikipedia.org/wiki/Median_filter) is a common noise removal technique, and it consists in replacing a pixel intensity with the value computed from the median of the surrounding pixels.

 # Time profiling in Jupyter